 For several years, it has been a goal of the County to maintain the General Fund Balance at no less than 15 percent of the current fiscal year's budget.
 It is also an element of the Adopted Budget Policy for this year.
 Because of the slowed growth in tax base last year along with increases in Debt Service, it was necessary to use some of the "rainy day" reserves in fiscal year 2010.
 Therefore, we had to bring our fund balance back up to 15 percent for fiscal years 2011 and 2012 which meant more budget reductions.
 We were able to bring our fund balance back to the 15% mark in 2012.
-Anticipating little growth in our taxable value base and an increase in our debt service, the Budget Office asked each department to keep the budgets flat for fiscal year 2013.
+Anticipating little growth in our taxable value base and an increase in our debt service, the Budget Office asked each department to keep the budgets flat for fiscal year 2013 and was able to keep the 15% fund balance.
+However in preparation for FY2014, a salary study was conducted and indicated a need to adjust salaries accordingly.
+The County could not fund the entire salary increase and therefore chose to make the adjustment over two years.
+The salary adjustment brought the fund balance down to 14.8%; however, there are plans to bring the balance back up to 15% in FY2015.

-In Fiscal Year 2013, the budgeted General Fund expenditures are in excess of revenues by \$2,179,229, leaving an ending projected General Fund Balance of \$29,386,737, or 15.7 percent of the General Fund Budget.
+In Fiscal Year 2014, the budgeted General Fund expenditures are in excess of revenues by \$7,739,689, leaving an ending projected General Fund Balance of \$30,077,480, or 14.7 percent of the General Fund Budget.
 Revenues in general have remained constant, with interest earnings declining over the past year as the Federal Open Markets Committee will maintain the target range for the federal funds rate at 0 to 1/4 percent and continues to anticipate that economic conditions, including low rates of resource utilization, subdued inflation trends, and stable inflation expectations, are likely to warrant exceptionally low levels of the federal funds rate for an extended period.

-Road and Bridge Fund expenditures will exceed revenues by \$2,262,553 this year.
-We estimate the ending Fund Balance will be \$2.9 million after the 2013 budget year is completed.
-The ending Fund Balance is estimated to be 15.0 percent of the budget amount.
+Road and Bridge Fund expenditures will exceed revenues by \$1,292,366 this year.
+We estimate the ending Fund Balance will be \$3.2 million after the 2014 budget year is completed.
+The ending Fund Balance is estimated to be 16.0 percent of the budget amount.

-Drainage District expenditures will exceed revenues by \$345,898.
-The ending balance of this fund is estimated to be \$1,542,435, or about 18.6 percent of the 2013 budget amounts.
+Drainage District expenditures will exceed revenues by \$3,399,085.
+The ending balance of this fund is estimated to be \$1,546,737, or about 15.1 percent of the 2014 budget amounts.

-Debt Service revenues will increase slightly this year in response to debt service payments increasing this year.
-We will receive an estimated \$31,160,095 from taxes and other revenues in addition to our \$4.1 million estimated beginning balance.
-Our Debt Service payments will be \$32,391,429, leaving an estimated \$2.9 million in Fund Balance.
+Debt Service revenues will increase slightly this year in response to using excess reserves in 2013.
+We will receive an estimated \$31,963,256 from taxes and other revenues in addition to our \$2.1 million estimated beginning balance.
+Our Debt Service payments will be \$32,349,548, leaving an estimated \$1.7 million in Fund Balance.